forresty/forresty.github.com/source/_posts/2012-12-13-seeking-answers.markdown

 I want to know more about the world.
 I want to know more about everything.
 I want to know more about myself.

 What is the meaning of life?
-What is my purposes of living?
+What are my purposes of living?
 What about my future, the future of the people I care about, my parents and my extended family?
 What is the future of this country?

 I don't have any idea.